NecipAkgz/fhevm-example-factory/docs/advanced/blind-auction.md

     });

     it("should accept encrypted bid", async function () {
+      // 🔐 Encrypt the bid locally:
-      const encryptedBid = await fhevm
+      // We use `add64` because the contract expects a `euint64` handle. const encryptedBid = await fhevm
         .createEncryptedInput(await auction.getAddress(), bidder1.address)
         .add64(500)
         .encrypt();

-      await expect(
+      // 🚀 Submit the encrypted bid handle and proof: await expect(
         auction
           .connect(bidder1)